shakilmith/documentation/frontend/react/react-conditional-rendering/index.md

 export default App;
 ```

-After && operator, code block only render when the planets array contains more than 0 elements.
+After ***&&*** operator, code block only render when the planets array contains more than 0 elements.
+If the condition is true then the right side of && operator will be rendered.

 ![alt text](image6.png)